Everything wrong with the new Samsung Galaxy S8

 The phone’s facial recognition system, meanwhile, has already been tricked by a photograph.

 The result of all of this?
 More often than not, I’m using a PIN code to unlock the phone.
-It’s a method that’s felt outdated for well over a year.
+It’s a method that’s felt outdated for quite some time.

 Screen size